luckyp71/java_beam_flink_runner/beam_read_write_data_file/README.md

-# Read and Write Data from/to File
+# Read and Write Data from/to HDFS File

 ## Examples
 ### Example of Submitting a new Job